Freie Waldorfschule Wetterau

 The Freie Waldorfschule Wetterau is a private Waldorf school located in Bad Nauheim, Germany.

 The Freie Waldorfschule Wetterau is a general-education school starting with class 1, with an officially recognised senior high school until the Abitur in class 13 (diploma from German secondary school qualifying for university admission or matriculation).
 The school is based on the Waldorf education.
 Parents and teachers are the financiers of the school.
 Therefore, the parents are highly integrated into all themes concerning the school.
-At this time (2008), the Freie Waldorfschule Wetterau has around 450 students taught by about 50 teachers.

 During summer 2002 the Varieté AG was founded.
 Once a year they have a huge show.
 The very first performance was in July 2003.

+In 2021, the Freie Waldorfschule Wetterau had around 440 students taught by about 60 teachers.